Drafting a policy

 - The policy grants the institution certain non-exclusive rights to future research articles published by faculty.
 This sort of policy typically offers a waiver option or opt-out for authors.
 It also requires deposit in the repository.

-- For independent analyses concluding that type #1 policies are lawful, and provide legally sufficient permission for OA through the institutional repository, see:
+- For independent analyses concluding that type #1 policies are lawful, and provide legally sufficient permission for OA through the institutional repository, at least in the United States, see:

 - Simon Frankel and Shannon Nestor, Opening the Door: How Faculty Authors Can Implement an Open Access Policy at Their Institutions, a white paper from SPARC and Science Commons, August 2010.
 The paper shows how OA policies can avoid legal pitfalls, and uses the Harvard and MIT policies as a model.

 - Eric Priest, Copyright and the Harvard Open Access Mandate, Northwestern Journal of Technology and Intellectual Property, preprint August 1, 2012, published version forthcoming.
 Also see Stuart Shieber's blog post on Priest's article, Is the Harvard open-access policy legally sound?
 The Occasional Pamphlet, September 17, 2012.